 - Ellis II – An Ellis II dental fracture refers to any fracture of the tooth that goes through the enamel to the dentin layer of your tooth.
 Such injuries are tender and sensitive to air.
 You may also notice that the tooth becomes more yellow in color.

 - Ellis III – An Ellis III dental fracture refers to any fracture of the tooth that goes all the way through the enamel, the dentin, and the pulp layer of your tooth.
 These injuries are sensitive and involve red and pink discoloration.
 There may be blood at the center of the damaged tooth.

-If you have suffered from dental injuries in a Cincinnati, Ohio, auto accident, call the Chester Law Group to schedule a free consultation to learn about your options for recovering compensation.
+If you have suffered from dental injuries in a Cincinnati, Ohio, auto accident, call the Ohio Car Accident Lawyers to schedule a free consultation to learn about your options for recovering compensation.